 Individual attention is another salient benefit of homeschooling benefits.
-For instance, if Lisa needs more time to learn Math, then she can reduce the time for her English lessons.
+For instance, if Lisa needs more time to learn Math, she can reduce her English lesson time.
 There are no fixed hours of learning per subject.
-This means that a child has the advantage of assigning more number of hours to the subject that seems tough WITHOUT any additional pressure.
-The amount of time needed to learn each subject will depend on the abilities and interests of the child.
+This means that a child can assign more hours to the subject that seems tough WITHOUT any additional pressure.
+The amount of time needed to learn each subject will depend on the child's abilities and interests.

 The schooling of the child becomes an extended family activity.
 Parents get involved in every step of the learning procedure.
 Field trips and experiments become family activities.
 Thus, the child receives more quality time with his parents.
 The entire family shares games, chores, and projects.
 Family closeness becomes the focus here.
 The child is also free of any negative peer pressure while making choices and decisions.

 Competition is limited when it comes to homeschooling benefits.
-The child does not need to prove his ability with regards to other children.
+The child does not need to prove his ability to other children.
 His confidence remains intact.
-Since parents have a deep understanding of their child, they can plan the learning program to pique the child's interest.
+Since parents have a deep understanding of their child, they can plan the learning program to pique their interest.
 It is also possible to intersperse difficult tasks with fun activities.
-A tough hour with Algebra can be followed by a trip to the nearest museum.
+A trip to the nearest museum can follow a tough hour with Algebra.
 Learning becomes fun.
 Parents can also tailor the curriculum to suit the learning style of the child.
 Some children learn through reading, while others need to write, and still, others need to see objects in action.

 Lastly, more and more parents are getting disillusioned with the public school system.
 They believe that their children are being pushed too hard or too little.
-Other worrying issues pertaining to discipline and ethics also make the school system less welcome.
-Many repudiate the educational philosophy of grouping children solely on the basis of their age.
+Other worrying issues about discipline and ethics also make the school system less welcome.
+Many repudiate the educational philosophy of grouping children solely based on their age.
 Some parents themselves have unhappy memories of their own public school experience that motivates them to opt for homeschooling when it comes to their own children.

-Homeschooling is the best way to teach a child if you have the time, the ability and the interest to follow through with his education.
-After all, nobody can understand or appreciate your child more than yourself.
+Homeschooling is the best way to teach a child if you have the time, the ability, and the interest to follow through with his education.
+After all, nobody can understand or appreciate your child more than you.